Industry News

 The X-Press Pearl fire and sinking off Sri Lanka in 2021 became the country's worst marine ecological disaster, leading to a complex multi-year salvage operation that concluded in 2024.

-The global marine salvage services market demonstrates robust growth, driven by increasing maritime traffic, technological advancements, and expanding offshore energy projects.
+The global marine salvage services market is growing, driven by rising maritime traffic, new underwater technology, and expanding offshore energy projects.

 Advanced remotely operated vehicles and autonomous underwater vehicles are transforming salvage operations, reducing costs and improving safety in complex underwater environments.